 All diving operations shall be conducted in accordance with all applicable federal and state regulations.
 Occupational Safety and Health Administration (OSHA) 29 CFR 1910 Subparts T and Y, as well as USCG 46 CFR 197.200, mandate training qualifications for all members associated with a diving activity.
 These federal regulations mandate diving and emergency management training (CPR and First Aid) requirements.
-Furthermore, FHWA provides guidelines for suggested minimum acceptable diver training in FHWA Report No. DP-80-1 and the Bridge Inspection Reference Manual.
+The National Bridge Inspection Standards states the training requirements for underwater bridge inspection divers.